• Gluten-Free Recipes

 • Granulated sugar

-• Use dairy - It's so easy to use regular dairy in this cake!
-Sub butter for the margarine and heavy cream for the coconut cream.
+• Use dairy.
+Don't need to keep dairy-free?
+It's so easy to use regular dairy in this cake!
+Just substitute in unsalted butter, whole milk, and heavy cream.

-• Fridge – Cover the cake with foil or place it in an airtight container and and store it in the fridge for up to 5 days.
+• Fridge - Cover the cake with foil or place it in an airtight container and store it in the fridge for up to 5 days.
+Let the cake rest at room temperature for 20 minutes before serving for the best texture.

 • Freezer - Wrap the whole cake or individual slices in plastic wrap, then foil, and store it in the freezer for up to 3 months.
 Defrost the cake in the fridge before serving it.